17:31 9th February 2016 | Cancer

 Eggs and embryos are frozen through a process called cryopreservation, a process that cools and stores the eggs and embryos at sub-zero temperatures in specially-designed containers.
 Vitrification is a newer, simpler freezing process that is often used in cryopreservation.

 The process of freezing eggs or embryos is absolutely safe.
-It has been carefully developed by leading scientists and doctors and is used with great success all over the world [hyperlink Advanced Care–Cryopreservation].
+It has been carefully developed by leading scientists and doctors and is used with great success all over the world.
 At Bridge Clinic, all our procedures are governed by our internationally accredited Quality Management System which means everything we do meets the highest international standards.
 The entire collection and cryopreservation process is also witnessed by two professionals so there is absolutely no chance of a mistake being made at any stage.

 So if you have ovarian cancer, please do not despair.
-Ask your oncologist to speak to The Bridge Clinic specialist.
+Ask your oncologist to speak to a Bridge Clinic fertility specialist.

 Search by condition, treatment or keyword and conveniently browse our informative articles